th92rodr/weather-forecast/README.md

 # Weather Web App

-Web application to show the temperature at the moment in any city of the world.
+Web application to show the temperature at the moment in any city of the world, using the Open Weather API.

 ## Running Application